-Submission deadline: 1 September 2019
+Submission deadline: 1 February 2020

-- Software architecture designs and decisions
+- System modeling, analysis, architecture designs, and decisions

-- Artificial intelligence and deep-learning approaches
+- Artificial intelligence, machine learning, and deep learning approaches

 Submissions should follow the IEEE template and should consist of the following: